Customizing Cosmetic Packaging: Sustainable options

 Material itself becomes a design element.
 Mono-material packaging means the entire container is made from one single material.
 If multiple materials are used, the packaging must be engineered for easy disassembly so each part can enter the correct recycling stream.

-Design for easy disassembly, do not use glue.
-A PET bottle with a PP dispenser is also acceptable if the pump/lid/closure can be easily removed
+Design for easy disassembly; do not use glue.
+A PET bottle with a PP dispenser is acceptable if the pump/lid/closure can be easily removed.

 This aligns with PPWR principles: design for recycling, avoid incompatible material mixes, and ensure components can be separated without tools or force.